Insulin shock is a very serious situation that needs to be addressed as soon as possible.

 Once someone is diagnosed with diabetes, you must keep it under control.
 If not, insulin shock is a very real possibility.

-You may be wondering if qualify for funeral insurance after insulin shock is possible.
+You may be wondering if qualifying for funeral insurance after insulin shock is possible.

 Can I Get Funeral Insurance With Insulin Shock